Change Language :

 People think control cables are boring, but they keep industry running worldwide.
 The control cable is the quintessential cable and usually has one green/yellow core for earth and many black cores for the signals.
 The special number of cores is due to the typical strand structure of the past.
 Cores used to be distributed in layers, so a certain number of cores was specified.
 Today, there are more robust ways of stranding.
 Since the cable handles signals from the usual alternating current network, it is normally designed in the 300V/500V voltage class.
 A shielded variant of this cable is also available if EMC conditions call for it.

-We rely on cores wound in bundles.
+We rely on cores wound in bundles

-The number of bundles into which the cores are wound depends on the number of cores.
-These bundles are then stranded in turn.
-This method is necessary to absorb the pull/push forces which occur during movement.
-These forces arise when the cable moves around a curve (radius).
-The cores are compressed in the inner radius and stretched in the outer radius.
-We developed the cores-wound-in-bundles design to ensure that these forces do not put too much strain on the cores, since a core thus continually changes its position in the cable, balancing out the forces.
-It is especially important for preventing the so-called corkscrew effect, which often occurs on long travels.
+With cores wound in bundles, the cores are stranded in bundles depending on the number of cores and these bundles are stranded again.
+However, this very complex method is necessary in order to absorb the push/pull forces of the movement.
+These forces arise when the cable is in the radius.
+The core is compressed in the inner radius and elongated in the outer radius.
+We have developed the cores wound in bundles so that these forces do not put too much strain on a core, as this allows a core to constantly change its position within the cable.
+This equalises the forces.
+This is particularly important to prevent the so-called corkscrew effect, which often occurs over long distances.

 In the course of cable developments over the past few decades, seven principles have evolved that ensure a high-quality, long-lasting cable in an e-chain.
 At igus, we call these findings the "seven reasons".